 Captain Rick Rhodes has lived in St. Petersburg, Florida since 2001.
 He is well-traveled in the Americas, and can speak some Spanish.
 Rick grew-up in the Midwest and Washington DC.
 He has Forestry Degrees from West Virginia University and Virginia Polytechnic Institute.
-Captain Rhodes twice served as an instructor, in the late 1970’s for the US Army Corps of Engineer School, and again in the late 1980’s for the Annapolis Sailing School.
+Captain Rhodes twice served as an instructor, in the late 1970’s for the U.S. Army Corps of Engineer School, and again in the late 1980’s for the Annapolis Sailing School.

 For most of his adult life, Captain Rick has lived aboard boats, three of them –sail, power, and trawler.
 He has extensively sailed the Ohio and Potomac Rivers, the Chesapeake Bay and the Gulf Coast of Florida.
 He has also made two six-month sailing voyages to Central America.
 From 1999 to 2000, Rick served as a Peace Corps Volunteer in Ecuador.

 Captain Rick has a fervor for trailblazing.
 He often found himself to be one of the first in an area that would later be heavily trodden.
 Before he was 22 years old, Rick hiked the Appalachian Trail, and visited all 48 contiguous states, mostly by motorcycle.
-Wherever he goes, Rick has engrossed himself in the local history, and has a passion to share this.
+Wherever he goes, Rick has engrossed himself in local history, and has a passion to share this.

-Before his “THEY Made America Great” nonfiction work, Captain Rick researched and wrote nine well received guidebooks.
+Before his “They Made America Great” nonfiction work, Captain Rick researched and wrote nine well received guidebooks.
 His guidebooks cover various river or coastal regions of the Eastern United States and Central America.